-A touchscreen button 📥 to indicate the current active Camera image being displayed is made available whenever the Cargo camera image is displayed.
+A touchscreen button at to indicate the current active Camera image being displayed is made available whenever the Cargo camera image is displayed.

-Also, a touchscreen button 🖛 to switch the display to Rear View camera image is made available whenever the Cargo camera image is displayed.
+A touchscreen button $\stackrel{\bullet}{\longrightarrow}$ to switch the display to Rear View camera image is made available whenever the Cargo camera image is displayed.